andrea25512/Semantic-Modification-Detection/README.md

  	* FORLAB dataset for REAL images
   	* dalle2, dalle3, firefly, midjourney-v5 datasets for SYNTHETIC images

-Thus permitting to evaluate a shift in the distribution bethween the training and testing data Setting this str parameter to anything else will instead fallback the configuration of the training to the old configuration:
+Thus permitting to evaluate a shift in the distribution bethween the training and testing data.

+Not including this parameter will instead fallback the configuration of the training to the old configuration:

 	* real_RAISE_1k dataset for REAL images
  	* dalle2, dalle3, firefly, midjourney-v5 datasets for SYNTHETIC images